romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

     print(first_page_txns_raw)
 {% endhighlight %}

-I obtained the following:
+I will obtain the following:

 ![_config.yml]({{ site.baseurl }}/images/parsed_DBS_fp.png)

 So far so good!
 With just a few blocks of code we have managed to store transactions in a string.
 However, we want to accomplish more here.
-As we can see the transactions are still not very clean, and we should also compartmentalize each transaction according to dates, transaction description, and transactional amount so we can then easily write them into a spreadsheet later.
+As we can see, the transactions are still not very clean, and we should also compartmentalize each transaction according to dates, transaction description, and transactional amount so we can then easily write them into a spreadsheet later.
 Storing the transactions as a list will help accomplish this.
 We first examine whitespace characters within the string to see how we can split the string accordingly:

 {% highlight ruby %}
 print(repr(first_page_txns_raw))